adnanmuttaleb/hr-system/README.md

 You need to have `mariaDB` installed and running on port `5100` (you can change the port number from `config.py`).

 1. First you have to install the requirements:

 `pip install -r requirements.txt`

+2. Set app's name env. variable:

+`export FLASK_APP=app`

-2. Then you have to do the migrations:
+3. Then you have to do the migrations:

 `flask db upgrade`

-3. Now you can run the application:
+4. Now you can run the application:

 `flask run`